 their authorized representatives.

-of the worksite and newly purchased and implemented equipment using a checklist
+and newly purchased and implemented equipment using a checklist to observe and

-of the worksite prior to implementation of the grant purchased equipment using
+prior to implementation of the grant purchased equipment using a checklist to

-a checklist to observe and evaluate the area or task where the equipment will
+observe and evaluate the area or task where the equipment will be used.

-intervention grant.
-This includes ordered equipment, paid equipment, and
+includes ordered equipment, purchased equipment, and received purchased equipment.

 Intervention Grants Program policy do not apply to the SSSG